pedram0044/ngrok-docs/docs/http/user-agent-filter.md

 ## Overview

-The User Agent Filter module allows or denies traffic based on the `User-Agent` header of incoming HTTP requests.
+The User Agent Filter module enables you to block bots, crawlers, or certain browsers from accessing your web application.
+It allows or denies traffic based on the `User-Agent` header of incoming HTTP requests.

 The `User-Agent` header contains information about the requesting browser or application, including its name, version, and operating system.
-This module is useful for blocking bots from crawling your app.

 You define a set of regular expression rules that either allow or deny HTTP requests if they match the `User-Agent` header.